 Choosing a bidding strategy based on your goals

-Every time someone searches on Google, Google Ads runs an auction to determine which ads will show on the search results page, their rank on the page, and whether any ads will show at all.
+Every time someone searches on Google, Google Ads runs an auction to determine which ads will show on the search results page, their rank on the page and whether any ads will show at all.
 To place your ads in this auction, you first have to choose how you'd like to bid.
-Try choosing a bidding strategy based on your goals, such as whether you want to focus on getting clicks, impressions or conversions.
+Try choosing a bidding strategy based on your goals, like whether you want to focus on getting clicks, impressions or conversions.

 |Focus on clicks on your ads.

 This is known as a cost-per-click, or CPC bid.
 We recommend the CPC bidding method if you want to drive traffic to your website.

 |Focus on viewable impressions, or the number of times that your ad shows in a viewable place.

 This is known as a cost-per-thousand viewable impressions, or vCPM bid.
 We recommend the vCPM bidding method if you want to increase awareness of your brand.
 Note that vCPM bidding is available for Display Network campaigns only.

 |Focus on conversions, or when people take a specific action on your website after clicking one of your ads.

 This is known as a cost-per-acquisition, or CPA bid.
 We recommend the CPA bidding method for seasoned Google Ads advertisers who are interested in conversions, like purchases or signups.

 The auction: How Google decides which ads to show and their order

 These are the different bidding strategies that you can set.
 Read the section below to learn more about choosing a bidding strategy.